opeik/tekken-handbook/Basics/Notation.md

 ### Slide
 A handful of attacks in Tekken require you to input several attack or direction buttons in rapid succession.
-This is called a "slide".
+This input is called a "slide".
 In-game,
 <img class="icon" src="/assets/img/bracketL.svg">
 <img class="icon" src="/assets/img/2.svg">
 <img class="icon" src="/assets/img/1.svg">